Next week's Democratic primaries to proceed despite coronavirus, Louisiana delay

 Biden has won over much of the Democratic establishment while stringing together wins in such states as Michigan, Texas and North Carolina, giving him a commanding edge in the contest over Sanders.

-Biden and Sanders will participate in a nationally televised debate on Sunday in Washington, held without a live audience out of health concerns, allowing them a final chance to address voters in those states.
+Biden and Sanders will participate in a nationally televised debate on Sunday at CNN in Washington, held without a studio audience out of health concerns, allowing them a final chance to address voters in those states.

 Even without traditional rallies, Biden has financial resources at his disposal.
 With new contributions pouring in, Biden’s campaign is running TV ads in Florida, Illinois and Ohio.
 The campaign has ramped up spending on Facebook ads.